Finance ministry to kick-start budgetary exercise from October 10 | Business

 The Budget 2022-23 is likely to be presented on February 1 during the first half of the Parliament's Budget session which usually begins in the last week of January every year.

-The Budget for the current fiscal had projected a growth rate of about 7-7.5 per cent in real terms while fiscal deficit was pegged at 6.4 per cent of the gross domestic product (GDP).
+The Budget for the current fiscal had projected a growth rate of about 7-7.5 per cent in real terms, while the fiscal deficit was pegged at 6.4 per cent of the gross domestic product (GDP).

 Prime Minister Narendra Modi-led government scrapped a colonial-era tradition of presenting the Budget at the end of February.
 The then finance minister Arun Jaitley had for the first time presented the annual accounts on February 1, 2017.